 - The completion fee – you can pay at the point of fulfilment or add it to the final mortgage amount.

 As with most lenders, these costs can tally up to about £1,500-£3,000.
 You might also have to pay more charges if you opt to make ‘early repayment charges.’

 Each year, £3.5bn in benefits remain unclaimed by UK retirees.
 You are likely entitled to benefits, but if you’ve claimed yours, and they’re still not enough, an income lifetime mortgage plan could be the solution.

-Call up your financial specialist for expert advice today to get the ball rolling.
+Give your financial specialist a ring for expert advice today to get the ball rolling.
 Your life could change forever.